hanadup/Random-Projects/README.md

-This repository contains my radnom projects of Using Python (Numpy and Pandas), SQL and Tableu.
+This repository contains my radnom projects of Using Python (Numpy and Pandas), SQL and Tableau.
 Including machine learning algorithm models.